projsandy/Webshell-detection-prototype/README.md

 > Total scripts = 3 (for Linux agent) + 3 (for Windows agent) + 2 (for sitewall Admin) = 8
 > Script-names present in this prototype may differ on production server.
 > Note - All scripts will be converted to executable binaries before uploading to production server.
-> Users need to download these files(Agent) from their respective SiteWALL dashboard.
+> Users need to download these files(Agents) from their respective SiteWALL dashboard.

 The project documentation and SOP is submitted to pagentra infosec pvt. ltd.